calacademy-research/intensity-plot/app/Intensity Plot Concepts.md

 #### Attributes
 * Unique identifer, eg. `HiBiKi15-02`
-* Additional metadata describing the sample. e.g. sample instance number, `02`
+* Additional metadata describing the sample. e.g. region/area of sample retrieval, sample instance number, `02`

 ## Sample Set
 A collection of samples that function as inputs to the tool